The Huntington® Secured Credit Card Case Study

 Challenges

-- Helping customers establish, strengthen, or rebuild their credit score.
+• Help customers establish, strengthen, or rebuild their credit score.

-- Boost customers' financial literacy and confidence with a secured credit card.
+• Boost customers' financial literacy and confidence.

-- Ensure content and final designs balance user and colleague needs.
+• Ensure content and final designs balance user and colleague needs.

 My Role